Learning for Life

 Foxwood Academy provides a broad and balanced curriculum which:

-English, Maths and Science are taught across all phases and pathways.
-Non-core subjects: Art, Citizenship, Religious Studies and Sex and Relationships Education (CRS), Computing, Creative (Music & Drama), Foundation (Geography & History), and Personal & Social Development (PSD) are allocated as appropriate across the key stages.
-As an Academy we have some flexibility to how this is approached, which has led us to recently introduce a new Preparing for Adulthood curriculum.
-We are currently in year 2 of this new curriculum which is being introduced across a 3 year cycle.
+English and Maths are taught across all phases and pathways.
+Non-core subjects: Science, Art, Citizenship, Religious Studies and Sex and Relationships Education (CRS), Computing*, Creative (Music & Drama), Foundation* (Geography & History), and Personal & Social Development* (PSD) are allocated as appropriate across the key stages.
+As an Academy we have some flexibility to how this is approached, which has led us to introduce a new Preparing for Adulthood (PfA) curriculum.
+We are currently in year 3 of this new curriculum which is being introduced across a 3 year cycle.

 If you require any further information with regard to our curriculum please email the school at email@example.com or use the Contact Us form on this website.